-(A) This fund seeks to maintain liquidity and as high a level of current income as is consistent with the preservation of capital.
-The fund invests primarily in short-term, high-quality, fixed-income securities issued by banks, corporations and the U.S. government, rated in the highest short-term category or of comparable quality.
+- (A) These funds seek to maintain liquidity and pursues current income consistent with stability of principal.
+The funds primarily invest in short-term U.S. government securities which includes treasury securities and repurchase agreements collateralized by U.S. Treasury and government agency securities. - (B) This fund seeks to maintain liquidity and as high a level of current income as is consistent with the preservation of capital.
+The fund invests primarily in short-term, high-quality, fixed-income securities issued by banks, corporations and the U.S. government, rated in the highest short-term category or of comparable quality. - (C) This fund seeks to preserve principal and maintain liquidity while providing current income.
+The fund is comprised of short-term debt obligations of highly rated U.S. issuers, including commercial paper and other short-term corporate obligations.